GitHub-User228/mle-project-sprint-2-v001/README.md

 <p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 1.
 Manual Feature Engineering</p>

-As a result of EDA, the following new features were considered:
+As a result of EDA, the following new features will be considered:
 - `dt.dist_to_center` = the distance from the center of Moscow to the flat This feature is calculated using a hand-written `DistanceTransformer`
 - `cdt.dist_to_metro` = the distance from the nearest metro station to the flat This feature is calculated using a hand-written `ClosestDistanceTransformer`
-- `ft.kitchen_area = 0` = a feature which would indicate whether the value is 0 for `kitchen_area`
-  This feature is calculated using a hand-written `FeatureToolsTransformer`, which is based on ft.dfs method from `featuretools`
-- `ft.living_area = 0` = a feature which would indicate whether the value is 0 for `living_area`
-  The same as above
-(in fact, it might be better to consider equality to 0 separately for both `kitchen_area` and `living_area`)

-Also, the following `PolynomialFeatures`, `KBinsDiscretizer` and `SplineTransformer` were applied for the most important features according to EDA:
+Also, the following `PolynomialFeatures`, `KBinsDiscretizer` and `SplineTransformer` will be applied for the most important features according to EDA + latitude:
 - `total_area`
-- `living_area`
 - `kitchen_area`
 - `ceiling_height`
 - `build_year` (only `KBinsDiscretizer`)

-The resulting features have `poly.`, `kbins.` and `spline.` prefixes, respectively.
+The resulting features will have `poly.`, `kbins.` and `spline.` prefixes, respectively.

-The following categorical features were encoded via `CatBoostEncoder`:
+The following categorical features will be encoded via `CatBoostEncoder`:
 - `building_type_int`
 - `kbins.total_area`
-- `kbins.living_area`
 - `kbins.kitchen_area`
 - `kbins.ceiling_height`
 - `kbins.build_year`

-The resulting features have `cbe.` prefix.
+The resulting features will have `cbe.` prefix.

-The following binary features were encoded via `OrdinalEncoder` in order to move from boolean to numeric values:
+The following binary features will be encoded via `OrdinalEncoder` in order to move from boolean to numeric values:
-- `has_elevator`
 - `is_apartment`
 - `is_duplicated`

-The resulting features have `oe.` prefix.
+The resulting features will have `oe.` prefix.

-Apart from that, new features were introduced, which are denoted as a normalization of the `total_area` based on group-wise aggregation in the following way for each observation:
+Apart from that, let's consider new features, which are denoted as a normalization of the `total_area` based on group-wise aggregation in the following way for each observation:
 $$fnew_{i} = \frac{f_{i} - f_{g, i}}{f_{g, i}}$$
 where $i$ is the index of the observation, $f_{i}$ is the original feature, $f_{g, i}$ is the mean value of $f$ over a grouping column $g$ and $fnew_{i}$ is the new feature.
-The following features were considered as a grouping column:
+The following features will be considered as a grouping column:
 - `kbins.build_year`
 - `building_type_int`
-- `oe.has_elevator`

-<p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 2.
+<p style="font-size: 10;; font-family: Verdana; font-weight: bold;">Part 2.
 Auto Feature Engineering</p>

-As it was mentioned above, `featuretools` library will be utilised.
-Apart from mentioned new features, the `divide_numeric` and `multiply_numeric` primitives with some specific restrictions were applied for the following features:
-- `total_area`
-- `living_area`
-- `kitchen_area`
-- `ceiling_height`
-- `rooms`

-Additionally, building age feature was calculated using `scalar_subtract_numeric_feature` primitive for `build_year` feature.
+`featuretools` library will be utilised.
+It will be used only for creating the building age feature via `scalar_subtract_numeric_feature` primitive for `build_year` feature.
-The resulting features have `ft.` prefix.
+The resulting features will have `ft.` prefix.

 It is a good practice to generate new features using some common transformations.
 `autofeat` package can do so automatically.
 Moreover, it performs feature selection
 internally so that only the most important new features are left as a result.
-The following transformations were considered:
+Let's consisder the following transformations:
 - '1/'
 - 'log'
 - 'cos'
 - 'sin'
+Apart from that, `autofeat` automatically generates multiplication or division for all different pairs of features.

-It is possible to consider a lot more transformations, but it leads to a problem with computational resources limitations.
-As for features, the following most important features were considered:
+It is possible to consider a lot more transformations, but it leads to a problem with a computational resources' limitations. <font color='#d0863b'> As for features, all numerical features will be considered except for ones that must be dropped according to correlation analysis in EDA </font>
+- `ft.2024 - build_year` (generated by `featuretools`)
+- `flats_count`
 - `total_area`
-- `living_area`
 - `kitchen_area`
 - `ceiling_height`
+- `latitude`
+- `longitude`
+- `floors_total`
+- `rooms`
+- `floor`

-Since there is no a prebuilt transformer for `autofeat`, a hand-written `AutoFeatTransformer` was used.
+Since there is no a prebuilt transformer for `autofeat`, a hand-written `AutoFeatTransformer` will be used.
+<font color='#d0863b'> Additionally, all highly correlated features will be dropped - this functionality is implemented in the transformer. </font>
-The resulting features have `aft.` prefix.
+The resulting features will have `aft.` prefix.

-<p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 3.
+<p style="font-size: 10; font-family: Verdana; font-weight: bold;">Part 3.
 Dropping features</p>

-Finally, it is essential to drop unnecessary features:
+Finally, it is required to drop unnecessary features:
+- `living_area` (high correlation with `total_area`)
+- `has_elevator` (high correlation with `floors_total`)
 - `id` (it is just an identifier)
 - `building_id` (it is just an identifier)
 - `subset` (it is just an identifier)
 - `build_year` (a new building age feature is calculated using this feature)
 - `is_apartment` (it is encoded via `OrdinalEncoder`)
-- `has_elevator` (it is encoded via `OrdinalEncoder`)
 - `is_duplicated` (it is encoded via `OrdinalEncoder`)
 - `kbins.total_area` (it is encoded via `CatBoostEncoder`)
-- `kbins.living_area` (it is encoded via `CatBoostEncoder`)
 - `kbins.kitchen_area` (it is encoded via `CatBoostEncoder`)
 - `kbins.ceiling_height` (it is encoded via `CatBoostEncoder`)
 - `kbins.build_year` (it is encoded via `CatBoostEncoder`)
 - `building_type_int` (it is encoded via `CatBoostEncoder`)

+<font color='#d0863b'> Additionally, as the last step, a correlation filter is applied to drop highly correlated features.
+It is implemented as a part of `PassthroughTransformer`. </font>

-`flat_id` column was not dropped because at least one identifier column might be necessary later in order to separate one observation from another.
+`flat_id` column will not be dropped because at least one identifier column might be necessary later in order to separate one observation from another.

 <p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 4.
 Results and comments </p>